Frequently Asked Questions

 Does someone at the office need to let me through the security gates?

-No. At the time of signing you will be given your own security pass code that will allow you access to your unit.
+No. At the time of signing you will be given your own security gate code that will allow you 24-hour access to your unit.

 How do I make a payment?

-You can pay in person, over the phone, mail a check or money order or make a payment through our website.
+You can pay in person at our kiosk (located in the rental center), over the phone, by mail via check or money order, or make a payment through our website.
 You may also sign up to have payments automatically deducted from your credit card/savings/checking account monthly.

 What forms of payments do you accept?

-Checks, money orders, VISA, MasterCard, American Express and Discover.
-We also accept cash payments.
+Checks, money orders, VISA, MasterCard, American Express, and Discover.
+We also accept cash payments at our kiosks.